 - Community support and health services

-See the following World Health Organization documents for details:
+See these World Health Organization documents:

 - World Health Organization Checklist of Essential Features of Age-Friendly Cities (PDF)